media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach (Found/CEO of Rymera Web Co)

 == Changelog ==

+= 4.2 =
+* Feature: Add option to always use regular price when sale price exists
+* Improvement: Add css classes for coupon type to coupon gutenberg blocks to help improve styling targeting
+* Improvement: Pass the URL Coupon attributes to the redirect URL and remove blog permalink structure from the coupon permalink structure
+* Improvement: Create duplicate Store Credits REST API endpoints to add support for WC Basic Auth
+* Improvement: Store Credits: Option to hide store credits section on checkout screen if the customer currently has no store credit balance
+* Improvement: Feature description improvement for "Customer Buys"

+= 4.1 =
+* Improvement: Only allow one (1) BOGO coupon to be applied to the cart at once
+* Improvement: WOOCS currency switcher plugin integration
+* Improvement: Show notice if a BOGO coupon already exists on the cart and don’t apply the new one

 = 4.0.3 =
 * Bug Fix: Store Credits: Searching for existing customer on the second page of the customer list will show empty list